revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

           },
           {
             "@type": "Question",
-            "name": "Is RevoGantt a Syncfusion React Gantt alternative?", "acceptedAnswer": {
+            "name": "Is RevoGrid Gantt a Syncfusion React Gantt alternative?", "acceptedAnswer": {
               "@type": "Answer",
               "text": "Yes.
-RevoGantt is a Syncfusion React Gantt alternative for teams that want Gantt and scheduling workflows connected to a fast grid-first data surface instead of adopting a broad UI component suite."
+RevoGrid Gantt is a Syncfusion React Gantt alternative for teams that want Gantt and scheduling workflows connected to a fast grid-first data surface instead of adopting a broad UI component suite."
             }
           },
           {
             "@type": "Question",
-            "name": "How is RevoGantt different from SVAR React Gantt?", "acceptedAnswer": {
+            "name": "How is RevoGrid Gantt different from SVAR React Gantt?", "acceptedAnswer": {
               "@type": "Answer",
               "text": "SVAR emphasizes a native React Gantt component.
-RevoGantt emphasizes a product-grade planning surface built on the same grid engine used for data grids, with framework integrations and Pro planning workflows."
+RevoGrid Gantt emphasizes a product-grade planning surface built on the same grid engine used for data grids, with framework integrations and Pro planning workflows."
             }
           }
         ]